Water games in the Bergpark Wilhelmshöhe: what you should know

-Instead of a monumental castle, as many of his princely colleagues were able to build at the time of absolutism, Landgrave Carl had a baroque water garden on Karlsberg in Kassel Wilhelmshöhe create.
-The Italian architect Giovanni Francesco Guerniero laid the upper part of the water park up to 1714 and completed it with the construction of the statue of Hercules on the octagon on the summit of the Karlsberg.
-Below the Neptune Plateau, a landscape axis opens up into the city of Kassel.
-A terrific view!
-Then, once for a generation, the end of the expansion of the water features was over.
+Instead of a palace, as many of his prince colleagues had built during the absolutist era, Landgrave Carl had a water garden built on Karlsberg in Kassel Wilhelmshöhe.
+The architect Giovanni Francesco Guerniero from Italy created the upper part of the water park until 1714 and completed it with the erection of the statue of Hercules on the octagon at the top of the Karlsberg.
+A landscape axis opens below the Neptune plateau and extends into the city of Kassel.
+An outlook that is second to none!
+Then for a generation there was an end to the expansion of the water features.
 Only Carl's grandson Landgrave Friedrich II continued the work.
 Under his reign, the landscape garden was created, which adjoins below the plateau.
-It was Frederick II who opened the central axis, which continues into Wilhelmshöher Allee into the city.
+It was Friedrich II who opened the central axis, which continues into Wilhelmshöher Allee into the city.

-We are now following the crowds of visitors a little more leisurely, because we have wider routes available from here.
-We still have to hurry, because the water flows through each element of the water features in Kassel Wilhelmshöhe for only about ten minutes before it dries up until the next appointment a few days later.
-We make a short stop at the romantic water features and watch over the heads of the other visitors how the water slowly flows out of the - artificially created - rock in numerous places and fills channels that transport it further down.
+We now follow the crowds of visitors a little more leisurely, because the paths are wider from here.
+We still have to hurry, because the water flows through each element of the water features in Kassel Wilhelmshöhe for only about ten minutes before it dries up again.
+We stop at the romantic water features and watch over the heads of the other visitors how the water slowly flows out of the artificially created rock and fills channels that carry it further down.

-This time we take the chance and join in front of the majority of visitors on our way to the Devil's Bridge, which in its arch shape reminds of a bridge of the same name in the Alps.
-Underneath, the masses of water plung ten meters into the depths.
+This time we take the chance and line up in front of the majority of the visitors on our way to the Teufelsbrücke, which in its arch shape is reminiscent of a bridge in the Alps that bears the same name.
+Below that, the water masses plummet ten meters.

-This section of the park is already a legacy of Landgrave Wilhelm IX, the son of Frederick II and later Elector Wilhelm I. Under him, the English Garden and Landscape Park in Kassel Wilhelmshöhe.
-The natural features of the park are incorporated in the design, and a second water supply is needed to operate the lower part of the water features.
+This section of the park is already a legacy of Landgrave Wilhelm IX, the son of Frederick II and later Elector Wilhelm I. The English Garden and Landscape Park in Kassel Wilhelmshöhe was created under him.
+The nature of the park is included in the design, and a second water supply is needed to operate this part of the water features.

-Especially beautiful, because it looks natural, we find the Dehio cascade, which leads the water over steps and boulders into the valley.
-Surrounded by deciduous trees, it splashes down the mountain like a natural stream.
-However, only a few steps later, this vision of a brook is dramatically interrupted by a massive fall of water over the demolition of the aqueduct.
-Thirty meters, the water plunges here in depth and offers a spectacular sight.
+Particularly beautiful, because it looks natural, we find the Dehio cascade, which leads the water down steps and boulders into the valley.
+Surrounded by deciduous trees, it splashes down the mountain like a stream.
+However, this vision of a stream is interrupted shortly afterwards by a waterfall over the demolition of the aqueduct.
+The water plunges thirty meters down here and offers a sight that takes your breath away.

 The highlight is the fountain

-All the water collects in the fountain pond behind the castle, where it brings about a complex system the highlight of the water games in Kassel Wilhelmshöhe: the most powerful fountain in a European garden, which shoots without technical aids up to 50 meters in the air.
-The cheers of the spectators gathered at the pond pay tribute to the great garden architects three centuries ago until today to a grand masterpiece of Baroque horticultural art.
-The tension, which has built up over almost two hours, discharges in enthusiastic applause.
+All of the water gathers in the fountain pond behind the castle, where it brings about the high point of the fountains in Kassel Wilhelmshöhe via a complex system: the most powerful fountain in a garden in Europe that shoots up to 50 meters without any technical aids.
+The cheers of the audience gathered by the pond three centuries ago still pay tribute to the garden architects for a masterpiece of baroque horticultural art.
+The tension that has built up over almost two hours is discharged in enthusiastic applause.

 And after two exhausting hours in which the water has driven us down the mountain, we realize that you simply have to experience the water features to appreciate the masterpieces of these architects.
 Even the landgraves and electors who had them built, always opened them to the common people.
 It should participate in these games.
 The fascination with this has not changed to this day.

-You should know this, before you look at the Kassel water games in Bad Wilhelmshöhe:
+You should know this before you look at the water features in Bad Wilhelmshöhe: